ernanecl/linuxtips/DescomplicandoPrometheus/day-3/README.md

 &nbsp;
 &nbsp;

-#### Configuring Prometheus for new Target
+### Configuring Prometheus for new Target

-Accessing `prometheus.yml` file and adding the following content.
+Accessing `prometheus.yml` file and adding the following content:

 ```YML
 - job_name: 'segundo-exporter'